 This 12th-century castle counts Charles II, the soon-to-be Elizabeth II and Henry VIII amongst its royal visitors – the latter of whom came to seek divorce advice in 1536.
 Don’t let that put you off the medieval romance of the place, which has a 60 ft curtain wall, carved four-poster beds and beamed ceilings.
 Book afternoon tea on the garden terrace, which overlooks the ruins of a great hall destroyed in the Civil War – although be warned that crumbs will be hoovered up by the castle’s pair of free-roaming peacocks.

-Insider tip: In the winter, book the Chichester room, which features an original open flame fireplace, as well as an antique four-poster bed.
+Insider tip: In winter, book the Chichester room, which features an original open flame fireplace, as well as an antique four-poster bed.

 Lumley Castle, County Durham